 Audion Silver Night 300BSE integrated

-The Silver Night is one of my favourite sounding amplifiers -
+The Silver Night is one of our favourite sounding amplifiers -

 It uses one 300B directly heated triode output valve per channel driven by a 6H23/6922 input valve and has 6 line level inputs.